-Multi-tenant App Service networking features
+Multitenant App Service networking features

-The Azure App Service is a distributed system.
-The roles that handle incoming HTTP/HTTPS requests are called front-ends.
+Azure App Service is a distributed system.
+The roles that handle incoming HTTP or HTTPS requests are called front ends.
 The roles that host the customer workload are called workers.
-All of the roles in an App Service deployment exist in a multi-tenant network.
-Because there are many different customers in the same App Service scale unit, you cannot connect the App Service network directly to your network.
+All the roles in an App Service deployment exist in a multitenant network.
+Because there are many different customers in the same App Service scale unit, you can't connect the App Service network directly to your network.

 |Inbound features||Outbound features|

-|App assigned address||Hybrid Connections|
+|App-assigned address||Hybrid Connections|

-|Access Restrictions||Gateway required VNet Integration|
+|Access restrictions||Gateway-required VNet Integration|

-|Service Endpoints||VNet Integration|
+|Service endpoints||VNet Integration|

-Use case and features
+Use cases and features

-|Inbound use cases||Feature|
+|Inbound use case||Feature|

-|Support IP-based SSL needs for your app||app assigned address|
+|Support IP-based SSL needs for your app||App-assigned address|

-|Not shared, dedicated inbound address for your app||app assigned address|
+|Support unshared dedicated inbound address for your app||App-assigned address|

-|Restrict access to your app from a set of well-defined addresses||Access Restrictions|
+|Restrict access to your app from a set of well-defined addresses||Access restrictions|

-|Restrict access to my app from resources in a VNet||Service Endpoints ILB ASE Private endpoint (Preview)|
+|Restrict access to your app from resources in a virtual network||Service endpoints ILB ASE Private endpoints|

-|Expose my app on a private IP in my VNet||ILB ASE private IP for inbound on an Application Gateway with service endpoints Service Endpoint (Preview)|
+|Expose your app on a private IP in your virtual network||ILB ASE Private endpoints Private IP for inbound traffic on an Application Gateway instance with service endpoints|

-|Protect my app with a WAF||Application Gateway + ILB ASE Application Gateway with service endpoints Azure Front Door with Access Restrictions|
+|Protect your app with a web application firewall (WAF)||Application Gateway and ILB ASE Application Gateway with private endpoints Application Gateway with service endpoints Azure Front Door with access restrictions|

-|Load balance traffic to my apps in different regions||Azure Front Door with Access Restrictions|
+|Load balance traffic to your apps in different regions||Azure Front Door with access restrictions|

 |Load balance traffic in the same region||Application Gateway with service endpoints|

-The following outbound use cases suggest how to use App Service networking features to solve outbound access needs for your app.
+The following outbound use cases suggest how to use App Service networking features to solve outbound access needs for your app:

-|Outbound use cases||Feature|
+|Outbound use case||Feature|

-|Access resources in an Azure Virtual Network in the same region||VNet Integration ASE|
+|Access resources in an Azure virtual network in the same region||VNet Integration ASE|

-|Access resources in an Azure Virtual Network in a different region||Gateway required VNet Integration ASE and VNet peering|
+|Access resources in an Azure virtual network in a different region||Gateway-required VNet Integration ASE and virtual network peering|

 |Access resources secured with service endpoints||VNet Integration ASE|

-|Access resources in a private network not connected to Azure||Hybrid Connections|
+|Access resources in a private network that's not connected to Azure||Hybrid Connections|

-|Access resources across ExpressRoute circuits||VNet Integration ASE|
+|Access resources across Azure ExpressRoute circuits||VNet Integration ASE|

-|Secure outbound traffic from your web app||VNet Integration and Network Security Groups ASE|
+|Secure outbound traffic from your web app||VNet Integration and network security groups ASE|

-|Route outbound traffic from your web app||VNet Integration and Route Tables ASE|
+|Route outbound traffic from your web app||VNet Integration and route tables ASE|

 Default networking behavior